Against the odds, Afghan family reunites in Las Vegas

 Rosen said in a statement, “I’m glad to see that — after months of work to make this a reality — Benny and his family have been safely reunited. … We must do more as a country to see that individuals and their families who provided invaluable support to American troops in Afghanistan are able to find safety.”

 Many Afghans remain in limbo, including some who, like Shirzad’s family, escaped to Pakistan.

-The U.S. government said it would fast-track visas for those at heightened risks, including those who had worked for the U.S. government, U.S. based media organizations and non-governmental organizations.
-However, protesters told The Associated Press they had yet to obtain the preliminary interview necessary to begin the visa application process after waiting in Pakistan for more than a year and half.
+The U.S. government said it would fast-track visas for those at heightened risks, including those who had worked for the U.S. government, U.S. based media organizations and nongovernmental organizations.
+But protesters told The Associated Press they had yet to obtain the preliminary interview necessary to begin the visa application process after waiting in Pakistan for more than a year and half.

 Although Shirzad’s family made it to the U.S., Nazanin and Abdul must now navigate a path for permanent residency.

 Shirzad and Shabana already have the right to permanently live and work in the U.S. through the diversity immigrant program known as the green card lottery.
 The couple won the lottery, placing them among the less than half of 1 percent of applications who are randomly selected.

 Abdul and Nazanin, who as humanitarian parolees are permitted to remain in the country for two years, are applying for asylum to stay permanently.

 The process is a long and difficult one that requires applicants to document that they would be subject to persecution if they returned to their home country, said Bonnie V. Smith, an immigration lawyer with the Legal Aid Center.

 It can take six to 10 years to receive an asylum interview, she said, and the outcome is uncertain.